X-Band EOS System > Features

 Features

-• Automatic data reception from Terra, Aqua, Suomi NPP, JPSS and FengYun-3 (FY-3) X-Band Earth observation satellites, with Metop-SG capability requiring only a future software update.
+• Automatic data reception from Aqua, Suomi NPP, JPSS, FengYun-3 (FY-3) and Metop-SG X-Band Earth observation satellites.

 • Combined X/L-Band option allowing reception from X-Band and L-Band satellites using the same antenna system.